-The day after Thanksgiving is when many families start to think about getting their Christmas tree.
-To many, there's no better way to get one than to take the trip to one of the many North Bay Christmas tree farms and cut one down themselves!
+For many families, the day after Thanksgiving is the day to get or to start thinking about getting their Christmas tree.
+For many, there's no better way to get a tree than to take the trip to one of the many North Bay Christmas tree farms and cut one down themselves!
 If playing lumberjack isn't your thing, there are plenty of local lots in Marin that offer quality trees for your holiday.

 We've linked to our Christmas tree farm reviews where appropriate.
-Keep in mind that, unless otherwise indicated, Christmas tree farm reviews were written last year or earlier and some information may be out of date.
+Keep in mind that many of our Christmas tree farm reviews were written last year or earlier and some information may be out of date.
 We'll be hitting the road to check out this year's Christmas tree farms in person, so make sure you check back for updates.

 Although we make every effort to make sure our information is up to date, please keep in mind that Christmas tree farms and lots do go out of business (there used to be many more in Petaluma and Sebastopol, and even one in Olema), and may be closed due to weather or other conditions.
 Make sure you call, email, or check their website before you go.

 There aren't any cut-it-down-yourself Christmas tree farms in Marin, although there are a number of well known Christmas tree lots where you can pick out that perfect tree and immerse yourself in that holiday spirit.
 Here are some of our favorite Christmas tree lots (if you have your own favorite you'd like to share with us, let us know).